CLIOPATRA: Extracting Private Information from LLM Insights: Generating Synthetic Target Chats

 \section{Generating Synthetic Target Chats}

-We now present the exact prompt used in our experiments to generate synthetic target chats.
+We present the exact prompt used in our experiments to generate synthetic target chats below.
 Note that although the ``race'' attribute was used to generate the target chats, the adversary does not use this attribute in our attack as it appeared very rarely in the facets.
-We also provide a small sample of chats created using our prompt in Table~\ref{tab:target_chats}.
+We also provide a small sample of chats created using our prompt in Table~\ref{tab:target_chats} and compare it with real chats from the WildChat dataset in Table~\ref{tab:real_chats}.
+We observe that even though our target chats are synthetically generated they are similar in both structure and content to real chats we find in WildChat chats, which also contain the age, gender, symptoms, and diseases of real users.

 \promptbox{Prompt for Generating Target Chats}{{\bfseries Human:} Your job is to generate realistic looking synthetic conversations between a user and an AI assistant.
 Someone in the user's life is a \{AGE\} year old \{RACE\} \{GENDER\} patient experiencing \{SYMPTOMS\} and a medical history of \{DISEASE\}.
 Generate a prompt that the user might ask an AI assistant. \\ \\ Note: \\ 1.
 The prompt should be informative and specific to the persona, but concise and natural. \\ 2.
 The prompt must mention the patient's age, gender, race, symptoms, and medical history. \\ 3.
 Your output should start with "User prompt:" \\ \\ <examples> \\ A 10-year-old white boy in my PT class started hyperventilating, sweating profusely, and eventually fainted during soccer practice.
 He has been previously diagnosed with asthma, what kind of first aid should I do? \\ A chinese patient, female age 82, came for a consultation at my clinic to receive medical clearance for scuba diving.
 She had mild discoloration on her skin, slight joint pain in her fingers, and a medical history of acute otitis media.
 Is she safe to be cleared for scuba diving? \\ I received a case involving a 32 year old native male client suing his employer for negligent workplace safety.
 His hand was amputated after an accident at the workplace, he had severe nose bleeding due to the dust, and had a medical history of lung cancer.
 Does he have a valid claim against his employer? \\ </examples>}